yasirshah-analyst/Customers-Data-Analytics/Readme.md

 # Customer Data Cleaning and Purchase Analysis Dashboard

+## Project Overview
-## Project Overview: This project is a customer analytics project that includes data cleaning, purchase analysis, and dashboard visualization using Excel.The goal is to analyze customer purchase behavior and extract meaningful insights.
+This project is a customer analytics project that includes data cleaning, purchase analysis, and dashboard visualization using Excel.
+The goal is to analyze customer purchase behavior and extract meaningful insights.

 ---